-II.
-JURISDICTION AND VENUE
+JURISDICTION AND VENUE II.

-- 21. Plaintiffs bring this proposed class action in this Court pursuant to the Class Action Fairness Act of 2005 ("CAFA"), Pub.
+- Plaintiffs bring this proposed class action in this Court pursuant to the Class 23.
+Action Fairness Act of 2005 ("CAFA"), Pub.
 L. No. 109-2, 119 Stat.
-4 (2005). - 22.
-This Court has subject matter jurisdiction over this proposed class action under CAFA, 28 U.S. Code § 1332(d), which provides the federal courts with original jurisdiction over any class action in which any member of the plaintiff class is a citizen of a state different from any defendant and the matter in controversy exceeds \$5 million in the aggregate, exclusive of interest and costs.

-- 23. Minimal diversity as required by 28 U.S.C. §§ 1332(a)(1), (d)(2)(A) is satisfied as Plaintiffs as well as other members of the proposed class are citizens of states other than New Jersey and Defendant is a citizen of New Jersey. - 24.
+4 (2005). - 24.
+This Court has subject matter jurisdiction over this proposed class action under CAFA, 28 U.S. Code § 1332(d), which provides the federal courts with original jurisdiction over any class action in which any member of the plaintiff class is a citizen of a state different from any defendant and the matter in controversy exceeds \$5 million in the aggregate, exclusive of interest and costs. - 25.
+Minimal diversity as required by 28 U.S.C. §§ 1332(a)(1), (d)(2)(A) is satisfied as Plaintiffs as well as other members of the proposed class are citizens of states other than New Jersey and Defendant is a citizen of New Jersey. - 26.
 The jurisdictional amount in controversy is satisfied.
-Plaintiffs allege on information and belief that the total claims of the members of the proposed Class in this action exceed \$5 million in the aggregate, exclusive of interest and costs, as required by 28 U.S.C. § 1332(d)(2), (5). - 25.
-This matter is not a "local controversy" pursuant to 28 U.S.C. §1332(d)(5)(B).
-Plaintiffs allege on information and belief that more than two-thirds of the members of the proposed Class are citizens of states other than New Jersey and that the proposed Class contains more than 100 persons. - 26.
-This Court has both general and specific personal jurisdiction over the Defendant. - 27.
-This Court has personal jurisdiction over Defendant because Defendant is headquartered in New Jersey and the violative conduct occurred in the State of New Jersey. - 28.
-This Court further has specific personal jurisdiction arising from Defendant's decision to market, distribute, and sell the products that are the subject of this action in New Jersey. - 29.
-Defendant has sufficient minimum contacts with this State to render the exercise of jurisdiction by this Court reasonable and fair. - 30.
-Venue is proper in this County and this judicial district pursuant to 28 U.S.C. §1391(a) because, as set forth below, Defendant is headquartered in and conducts business in this district.
-Defendant conducts business and engages in substantial transactions here, and the conduct complained of herein occurred in this district including specifically the alleged false labeling of the Products.
+Plaintiffs allege on information and belief that the total claims of the members of the proposed Class in this action exceed \$5 million in the aggregate, exclusive of interest and costs, as required by 28 U.S.C. § 1332(d)(2), (5).

+- 27. This matter is not a "local controversy" pursuant to 28 U.S.C. §1332(d)(5)(B).
+Plaintiffs allege on information and belief that more than two-thirds of the members of the proposed Class are citizens of states other than New Jersey and that the proposed Class contains more than 100 persons. - 28.
+This Court has both general and specific personal jurisdiction over the Defendant. - 29.
+This Court has personal jurisdiction over Defendant because Campbell has affirmatively established and maintained contacts with the State of California and is registered to do business in California. - 30.
+This Court further has specific personal jurisdiction arising from Defendant's decision to market, distribute, and sell the products that are the subject of this action in California. - 31.
+Defendant has sufficient minimum contacts with this State and sufficiently avails themselves of the markets and legal protections of this State through their promotion, marketing, sales, and distributing of the Products within the State to render the exercise of jurisdiction by this Court reasonable and fair. - 32.
+Venue is proper in this County and this judicial district pursuant to 28 U.S.C. §1391(a) because, as set forth below, Defendant conducts business in this district and Plaintiff Monic Sanchez purchased the subject products of this action in this judicial district.
+Defendant conducts business and engages in substantial transactions here, and many of the transactions complained of herein occurred in this district including specifically the transactions between Plaintiff and Defendant.